 Emirates newly delivered and refurbished B777s feature only 6 First Class suites arranged in 1-1-1 layout: 2 window suites on each side and 2 suites in the middle aisle (instead of 4 middle seats in the older B777 First Class cabins).
 The suites are so large that they have ample space to change in the privacy of your suite even after the bed has been made.

 Each suite is fully enclosed with floor to ceiling sliding doors, a first in the airline industry.
-Contrary to Emirates older B777 and A380 First Class suites, which feature a lot of walnut veneer and gold trim, the new B777 First Class suites feature a sleek interior with a new colour palette of soft greys, cream and champagne, conveying a contemporary, open and airy feel, with quiet and timeless luxury.
-Above the three windows, you’ll notice an artistic motif, representing the Ghaf (prosopis cineraria) tree, that is used as a design highlight throughout the aircraft.
-An indigenous evergreen plant, the Ghaf is a considered the national tree of the United Arab Emirates and has deep cultural and ecological significance.
+Contrary to Emirates older B777 and A380 First Class suites, which feature a lot of walnut veneer and gold trim, the new B777 First Class suites feature a sleek interior with a new color palette of soft greys, cream, and champagne, conveying a contemporary, open and airy feel, with quiet and timeless luxury.
+Above the three windows, you’ll notice an artistic motif, representing the Ghaf (Prosopis cineraria) tree, that is used as a design highlight throughout the aircraft.
+An indigenous evergreen plant, the Ghaf is considered the national tree of the United Arab Emirates and has deep cultural and ecological significance.

 The soft leather seat reclines into a fully flat bed that can be placed in a ‘zero-gravity‘ position inspired by NASA technology, giving a feeling of relaxation and weightlessness.